-Ronan Diego de Oliveira, Mindvalley’s Chief of Health & Fitness, explains how you can stay fit at any age in the video above.
+In this video, Ronan Diego de Oliveira, Mindvalley’s Chief of Health & Fitness, explains why we gain weight, how to reverse it, and how to get in shape at any age.

-But it’s been shown that a person who is active throughout their day might be 700 more calories than someone who’s sitting all day.
+It’s been shown that a person who is active throughout their day might burn 700 more calories than someone who’s sitting all day.
 In reality, it’s not that our metabolism slows; it’s that our daily habits change.
 Most of us become more and more sedentary with age.

 On the face of it, this might be a hard truth to swallow.
 But this is actually great news.

 Why?
 Because now we know that the power is squarely in our hands.

 You can actually lose weight, gain muscle, increase strength and energy, improve your health problems, and increase your metabolism as you age.

 You can keep and revive the vitality you had in your youth.
 All of this is possible.
 It simply requires the knowledge, the intention, and, most importantly, the action.

 If you don’t believe us, take a look at the video above.